Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 Fanal Forest

-What It Is: A surreal laurel forest nestled in the mountains
+What It Is: A surreal laurel forest nestled high in the mountains

-What It Is: A small seaside village with a black sand beach and natural sea poos
+What It Is: A scenic seaside village with a volcanic black sand beach and natural sea pools

 What It Is: Natural volcanic rock pools filled by the Atlantic Ocean